Brewster Whitecaps: The 1980s and the birth of the Whitecaps

 Throughout the 1960s and 1970s, Brewster did not field a team in the Cape League.
 In 1988, the league added Brewster and Bourne as expansion teams, bringing the number of teams in the league to its current ten.
 The Brewster entry was dubbed the "Whitecaps", a moniker suggested by Brewster native William Turkington and inspired by "the wind marching the waves steadily across Cape Cod Bay."

-Baseball Hall of Famer Stan Musial came to town in early 1988 to help raise funds for the new franchise, and Brewster's Ocean Edge Resort brought Boston Celtics star and NBA Hall of Famer Kevin McHale to toss a ceremonial first pitch in July.
+Baseball Hall of Famer Stan Musial came to town in early 1988 to help raise funds for the new franchise, and Brewster's Ocean Edge Resort brought Boston Celtics star and Basketball Hall of Famer Kevin McHale to toss a ceremonial first pitch in July.
 The Whitecaps played their home games at Cape Cod Regional Technical High School, just over the border in Harwich.
 The use of Cape Cod Tech was intended to be temporary, but continued through 2005.

 The 1988 Whitecaps team was led by skipper Joe Walsh, and featured future major leaguers Mike Myers and F.P.
 Santangelo.
 The undisputed star of the team was slugging first baseman Dave Staton.
 Staton ushered in the Whitecaps era with an opening-day performance marked by two home runs and six RBI.
 In a season when the CCBL featured a glut of future major league talent, including sluggers such as Frank Thomas and Mo Vaughn, Staton led all with 16 homers and 46 RBI, and was named league MVP.
 He posted a .772 slugging percentage, and missed capturing the league's triple crown by just two points, his .359 average falling just shy of Chuck Knoblauch's .361 mark.
 Staton was inducted into the CCBL Hall of Fame in 2004.

 After posting a respectable 17–25 record in its inaugural season, Brewster qualified for the postseason in only its second year.
 The 1989 team was piloted by Rolando Casanova, and finished the regular season tied with Chatham for second place in the East Division.
 Brewster overcame the A's in a single-game play-in contest, but went on to fall to first place Y-D in the semi-final series, two games to none.